Take the first step towards recovery

 I took on the 90/90 plan, traveling all around Orlando to visit 90 AA/NA meetings in 90 days.
-Regardless of your thoughts on the 12-step programs, this kept me in reality, constantly grateful for sobriety but very aware of my own capacity for self-destruction.
+Regardless of your thoughts on the 12-step programs, this kept me in reality.
+I was constantly grateful for sobriety but also very aware of my own capacity for self-destruction.

 Recovery has been the best life I could ever dream of.
 But it wasn’t easy.
 It took legwork, and it begins at the beginning.

 Jeffrey Juergens earned his Bachelor’s and Juris Doctor from the University of Florida.
 Jeffrey’s desire to help others led him to focus on economic and social development and policy making.
 After graduation, he decided to pursue his passion of writing and editing.
 Jeffrey’s mission is to educate and inform the public on addiction issues and help those in need of treatment find the best option for them.

 Recovery Starts Today